 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if at least a majority of the outstanding shares entitled to vote are present at the meeting.
+A quorum will be present if at least one-third of the outstanding shares of common stock and Series A Preferred Stock (on as an-converted basis) entitled to vote are present at the meeting.
 Your shares are counted as present at the meeting if: